 My life was transformed when I realized that I was running away from taking personal responsibility for my health and happiness.
 This happened to me quite recently.
 I had always assumed that taking care of others was the same as taking care of myself.

 By trying to take responsibility for other people and their happiness I was draining the life and vitality out of myself.
 No wonder I felt constantly fatigued and over-burdened… I was neglecting to take responsibility for my own welfare.
 I had nothing left for myself.
-Self-responsibility is only really another face of self-love.
+Self-responsibility is only really another face of learning how to love yourself.

 Why Do We Deny Personal Responsibility?

 We deny personal responsibility for a number of reasons.
 These can be broken down into two different categories: conscious and unconscious self-denial.
 In other words, we either intentionally or unintentionally bypass responsibility for ourselves in life.
 But we can also overlap both categories.

 The most common reasons for avoiding self-responsibility include the following: